Hawaii National Guard History

 04 NOV 1976 The Hawaii Air National Guard was formed 30 years ago.
 Read the history in the Publication

-1977 The Hawaii National Guard responded to the needs of the State when Guard members assisted county police in searching for and destroying marijuana plants on Maui and Kauai.
-Read about it on page 4 in the 1977 Annual Report
+1-5 JUN 1977 The Hawaii National Guard responded to the needs of the State when Guard members assisted county police in searching for and destroying marijuana plants on Maui and Kauai.
+Read about it on page 4 and 9 in the 1977 Annual Report

-12 SEP 1977 Kilauea Volcano on Hawaii erupted, culminating in a massive outpouring of lava that traveled within a quarter-of-a-mile of the village of Kalapana.
-The Hawaii National Guard, evacuated residents from the area to a shelter for the evacuees.
-Roadblocks were set up and security patrols were provided for the village.
-Read about it on the cover of the 1977 December Pupukahi, page 3 of the 1978 December Pupukahi, and on page 5 in the 1978 Annual Report
+12 SEP 1977 Kilauea Volcano on Hawaii erupted, culminating in an outpouring of lava that traveled within a quarter-of-a-mile of the village of Kalapana.
+The Hawaii National Guard evacuated residents from the area, and roadblocks and security patrols were conducted.
+Read about it on the cover of the 1977 December Pupukahi and page 3 of the 1978 December Pupukahi

 2 SEP 1978 Hawaii National Guard members were placed on duty in Hilo to assist civil authorities in preventing demonstrators from closing General Lyman Field airport in a Labor Day demonstration.
 Read about it on page 6 in the 1979 Annual Report

-1979 “Operation Green Harvest” a marijuana eradication program the national guard provides helicopter support for.
-Read about it on page 4 of the 1979 December Pupukahi and on page 6 in the 1979 Annual Report
+1979 “Operation Green Harvest” a marijuana eradication program that the national guard provides helicopter support for started.
+Read about it on page 4 of the 1979 December Pupukahi

 OCT 1979 Hawaii Army National Guard troops are mobilized during a strike by state and county employees to provide security, food service, and medical assistance at state hospitals and correctional facilities.
 Read about it on page 5 of the 1979 December Pupukahi and page 14 in the 1980 Annual Report